icg-gravwaves/lisa_premerger_paper/_sources/Parameter_Estimation/Making_Skymaps/README.md

 where `<id>` and `<psd>` should be set accordingly.
 `<psd>` can be one of `{optimistic, pessimistic, cut}` and `<id>` can take any number in the range `{0..4}`.

+In the next notebook, we see how the skymap plots are generated.